-Man has been harvesting and utilizing Agaves for approximately 9,000 years.
-The huge plant comprised a huge part of primitive man's diet.
-The most commonly known, Agave americana, is from Mexico, as are most Agaves though there are two native to Florida.
-Closely related to lilies, there are three major parts that are edible: flowers, stalks or basal rosettes, and the sap.
+Humans have been harvesting and using Agaves for approximately 9,000 years.
+The massive plant comprised a considerable part of primitive man's diet.
+The most commonly known, Agave americana, is from Mexico, as are most Agaves, though there are two native to Florida.
+Closely related to lilies, three major parts are edible: flowers, stalks or basal rosettes, and the sap.
 Leaves are a lesser edible part of the plant.

 During the summer, Agaves can produce several pounds of flowers each, which can be boiled or roasted.
-The stalks before they blossom in summer can also be roasted and taste like molasses.
+The stalks, before they blossom in summer, can also be roasted and taste like molasses.
 If you leave a depression at the bottom after taking the stalk, it will fill with sap, which can be used to make tequila.
-The root is caustic, so you need to handle it carefully, but once cooked for a couple of days, it's sweet.
-Flower nectar can be used to make sauces or sugar, and bottled will last up to 2 years.
+The root is caustic, so handle it carefully, but once cooked for a couple of days, it's sweet.
+Flower nectar can be used to make sauces or sugar, and if bottled, it will last up to 2 years.
 What can be eaten from each species differs significantly; this is just a general overview.
 Check out your Agave.

 The leaves contain saponins and are rich in sap in the winter and spring.
 They can be roasted.
 You chew them, then spit out the fiber.
-The leaves can also be boiled, and the juice is used as a soup but tests a little first.
+The leaves can also be boiled, and the juice is used to make soup, but test it a little first.
 The leaves and juice can be too bitter to eat.
 There are over 200 Agave species, so make sure you have an edible one.
-Spine arrangement, length, and shape help tell the species apart.
+Spine arrangement, length, and shape help distinguish the species.
 The leaves of most make good cordage.

-Warning: Raw Agave juice can cause dermatitis via calcium oxalates raphides.
+Warning: Raw Agave juice can cause dermatitis due to calcium oxalate raphides.
 DO NOT CUT WITH A CHAIN SAW.
 WEAR EYE PROTECTION.

 Many Agave bloom once, putting up a tall stalk of aromatic blossoms and then dying.
 Most of the carbohydrates and sugar are in the plant's body and the bases of the leaves, excluding the green parts.
-As the plant ages, the number of carbohydrates and sugar increases, as does the plant's palatability.
+As the plant ages, the amount of carbohydrates and sugars increases, along with the plant's palatability.
 While the foraging rule is often "young and tender," the opposite is true with Agaves; old and tough are the best.

 Miguel del Barco, a Jesuit priest at the Mission San Javier in the Sierra de la Giganta between 1738 and 1768, wrote a detailed account of how the natives used the Agaves.
-They knew exactly when a plant was to flower and used hardwood tools to cut up the plants, favoring the upper part because it was the most tender and juicy for eating.
-After taking off the top, they removed the leaves and then pitted baked the plant.
+They knew exactly when a plant was to flower and used hardwood tools to cut the plants, favoring the upper part because it was the most tender and juicy to eat.
+After taking off the top, they removed the leaves, then pitted and baked the plant.

-That usually involved digging a hole, lining the hole with rocks, building a huge fire in the pit, and when reduced to ashes, putting the plant in and covering it to hold in the heat, then coming back the next day to dinner.
-That ended up with some partially cooked Agave, and there is evidence some of them were also eaten raw.
+That usually involved digging a hole, lining it with rocks, building a massive fire in the pit, reducing the plant to ashes, putting it in, and covering it to hold in the heat, then coming back the next day for dinner.
+That ended up with some partially cooked Agave, and there is evidence that some of them were also eaten raw.

-In the Tehuacan area of Mexico, a traditional way to have Agave flowers is boiled and then mixed with scrambled eggs.
+In the Tehuacan area of Mexico, Agave flowers are traditionally boiled and then mixed with scrambled eggs.
 The Indians of Oaxaca also use the outermost leaf layer to make a covering to preserve and protect food.

-Because Agaves are so huge, it's difficult to call them something one would forage.
-More so, there's a huge amount of food there.
+Because Agaves are so giant, it's difficult to call them something one would forage.
+More so, there's a massive amount of food there.
 So it might be viewed as an emergency food supply.
 Other than blossoms or the stalk, the best way to get one is when land is being cleared or redesigned.
 Then find a village to help you process and eat it.

 The following species have been used for food in some way: A. americana, A. atrovirens, A. cantala, A. chrysantha, A. crassispina (Agave salmiana subsp. crassispina), A. deserti, A. palmeri, A. parryi, A. salmiana, A. asperrima (A. scabra), A. shawii, A. sisalana, A. tequilana, A. utahensis.